About Matt Savage

 In April 2015, Matt opened for Neil Young, Stephen Stills, Shawn Colvin and others at Autism Speaks’ “Light Up the Blues” concert event in Hollywood… and in December 2015, he performed with Steve Earle and Jackson Browne at Town Hall in New York City.
 In 2018, Matt Savage performed in China and India for the first time, and visited Japan for the third time.
-Matt’s latest project is a solo piano album, Matt Savage: Piano Voyages, which was released on October 14, 2016.
+Matt’s latest project is the Matt Savage Groove Experiment’s debut EP, Splash Variations, which was released on December 7, 2018.

 Media appearances have included Marian McPartland’s “Piano Jazz,” NPR’s “All Things Considered,” “Late Night with Conan O’Brien,” “The Late Show with David Letterman,” the “Today” Show, ABC’s “20/20,” the Discovery Channel, BBC, Telemundo TV, and news shows and documentaries worldwide (including the U.S., Germany, France, Japan and the U.K.) The Wall Street Journal, JazzTimes, JAZZIZ, TIME, WIRED, Der Spiegel, The Jerusalem Report, People Magazine, TIME for Kids, American Way, The Globe and Mail, the Toronto Star, The Boston Globe, the New York Daily News, and others have featured Matt in print.

 A graduate of Manhattan School of Music and Berklee College of Music, Matt balances his professional music career with teaching.
 He teaches at Bunker Hill Community College in Boston, as well as several community music schools in eastern Massachusetts.
 Matt gives masterclasses and workshops domestically and internationally (in English and Spanish) as well as private piano lessons.